-Since the most obvious reason the labor force changes is demographics, we further extended our estimation sample in order to check for the age-specific changes in the NAIRU.
-We have considered three cohorts including male and female workers aged 15-24 (teenagers and young adults), 25-49 (prime age adults) and 50-64 years (older adults) and estimated cohort-specific NAIRUs for each region and for the whole country.
-As a result we got quite different estimates for the regional NAIRU within each cohort, with the highest NAIRU being observed in Brussels and the lowest in Flanders.
+Since the most pronounced reason for the labor force changes is demographics, estimation sample was further extended in order to check for the age-specific changes in the NAIRU.
+The breakdown of the Belgian labor force by age group for each region gives a profile of the distribution of the economically active population within a country.
+Three cohorts including male and female workers aged 15-24 (teenagers and young adults), 25-49 (prime age adults) and 50-64 years (older adults) were used to estimate cohort-specific NAIRUs for each region and for the whole country.
+As a result, quite different estimates of the regional NAIRUs within each cohort were obtained, with the highest NAIRU being observed in Brussels and the lowest in Flanders (Figure 3).
+These results go in line with two trends in the Belgian population change9: growth of population in the Brussels and Flemish functional urban regions and decline or stagnation in the Walloon ones.

-Thus, if we look at the youngest cohort, we can see that the national NAIRU is slightly increasing, showing the dynamics which is different from the 15-64 years sample.
-Recall from the previous estimation results that the national NAIRU shows an upward sloping trend with high and high and increasing NAIRU in Wallonia and Brussels respectively and comparatively low and decreasing NAIRU in Flanders.
-Now, instead, we get almost constant NAIRU in Flanders and increasing NAIRU in other two regions, with Brussels estimates showing three major tweaks - in 1991, 1999 and 2002.
-Growth of the NAIRU in Brussels in 1990s can be explained by the changing age structure as the baby boom generation has moved through the labour force and by second-wave of migration, when younger cohorts followed up their parents once the later have settled and made initial living and work arrangements.
+Thus, if we look at the youngest cohort, it can be noticed that the national NAIRU is slightly increasing, showing dynamics which are different from the 15-64 years sample.
+Recall from the previous estimation results that the national NAIRU shows an upward sloping trend with a high NAIRU in Wallonia, high and increasing in Brussels and comparatively low and decreasing in Flanders.
+Now, instead, the model produces an almost constant NAIRU in Flanders and an increasing NAIRU in other two regions, with Brussels estimates showing three major tweaks - in 1991, 1999 and 2002.
+Growth of the NAIRU in Brussels in 1990s can be explained by the changing age structure as the baby boom generation has moved through the labor force and by second-wave of migration, when younger cohorts followed up their parents once the later have settled and made initial living and work arrangements.
 For the prime-age adults the model appears to have captured the general trends and even the point estimates show persistent similarity.
-For age cohorts between 50 and 64 years the NAIRU for Brussels and Walloon region show steady resemblance with a growing trend from 1991 till late 90s followed by a decrease till 2000, and a persistent growth till 2007.
+For age cohorts between 50 and 64 years the NAIRU for Brussels and Walloon region show steady resemblance with a growing trend from 1991 till late 90s followed by a decrease till 2000, and a persistent growth till the present time.